antimatter-studios/serverless-aws-env-endpoint/README.md

 AWS_ENDPOINT_DYNAMODB
 ```

-Make a pull request if a service is wanted, but not part of this list
+Make a pull request if a service is not part of this list.